Agent Services/Agent Blueprints

 Agent Schemas define the inputs and outputs of an agent’s tools.

-They live inside the agent’s ai-tools.json
+They live inside the agent’s ai-tools.json file, under the capabilities.tools section.

 Think of: